NomanIu/DemoApp/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## Information about implementation

+### Header

+1. We created our custom header by placing left Icon, Title and user image in a single row bu using flex-direction

+### Segment control

+1. We created segment control by placing multiple views in a single row

+### Content type

+1. We created content selection with the help of flex-Wrap and placing them on top of each other while giving user the functionality to select from the given content types.

+### Dropdown

+1. We created our drop down with the help of @react-native-picker/picker.
+It allows users to select from a range of existing options.

+### Slider with indicator

+1. We created our slider with the help of @react-native-community/slider.
+After slider we added custom indicator on top of it to show the updated slider value to our users.

+### Button

+1. We created our custom button with the help of custom views.

 ## Congratulations! :tada:

 You've successfully run and modified your React Native App. :partying_face: